Monash-FIT3170/EdVantage/README.md

 * Nursing simulation videos are provided by the client and played on the app.

+* Students are able to view subtitles generated for the videos uploaded by teachers.

 * The students' locations are tracked during the simulation video.

 * There is a popup quiz throughout the video with questions the teacher/s have written.